SDCalvo/mcp-ui-bridge/react-cli-mcp/PLAN.md

 - How will `react-cli-mcp` be invoked?
 As a standalone server, or a library integrated into another system?
 - How will the target React application URL be provided to `react-cli-mcp`?
 - Security implications of allowing an LLM to interact with web applications.
+- **State Synchronization**: Ensuring the MCP-User's understanding of the UI state matches the actual UI state.
+This is primarily addressed by the `get_current_screen_data` and `get_current_screen_actions` tools providing fresh information from the live application on each call.
+The onus is on the MCP-User to call these tools to refresh its understanding as needed, especially after actions that might change the UI.
+- **Dynamic Content**: Handling dynamically loaded content or components that appear/disappear.
+The dynamic nature of `get_current_screen_actions` and `get_current_screen_data` (by re-scanning the live DOM via Playwright) is designed to handle this.
+- **Mapping MCP-User Intent to Generic Commands**: The MCP-User needs to effectively use the output of `get_current_screen_actions` (which describes available operations) to correctly formulate the parameters for the `send_command` tool.
+This involves understanding the semantic meaning of the labels and identifiers provided.
+- **Performance**: Headless browser interaction and frequent DOM scanning (especially for `get_current_screen_actions` and `get_current_screen_data`) can be resource-intensive and potentially slow.
+Optimizations might be needed (e.g., partial scans, caching if safe).
+- **Defining Element Identifiers**: Ensuring that the identifiers derived (e.g., from `data-interactive-element`) are unique and stable enough across minor UI re-renders is important for the `send_command` tool to reliably target elements.

 ---